JJWithNoSauce/Project-Candy-TheWitchWithPain-/README.md

 - Texts used in the game : Pixelbroidery / designed by Tusoud

 This is the project file.
 So you can just import them straight to Godot Engine and start modding it from there.
-Such as stage building or replacing sprites or music.
+Such as stage building or replacing sprites or music or just change the mechanic completely.

 - PLEASE! don't reupload this